bhisaac/5eFP/5eFP-SRD.md

 When you use your dedication to activate Survival, choose one of the following:

 - **_Reveal a game objective_.** Place a foothold or setting handbook requirement on a revealed square of your choice up to 2 squares away from you.
+- **_Extra Time_ (Reaction).** If the time marker is at 7 and the game causes the time marker to advance, you can discard your reaction to prevent it from advancing.
 - **_Gain a resource (playtesting)_.** Choose and gain the benefits of one of your game features that is on cooldown.
 - **_Gain a skill_ (Turn) (playtesting).** Choose an incomplete class or species upgrade available to you.
 You gain temporary access to its game features.
 You must still satisfy any prerequisites before choosing the upgrade.